Skip to main content

 💡 Tip: Filter reports to capture assets missing metadata

-Using the fleet emissions tab, each filter dropdown (type, brand, model) can be selected, and if a value is not included then the asset will be labelled as Undefined.
+Using the Fleet Emissions tab and filter dropdowns (type, brand, model).
+If a value is missing, the asset will be labelled as "Undefined".

-If you filter by Undefined, you will see a list of assets missing metadata.
-Each asset can be clicked to detail the specification page where you can enter metadata to improve the Data Source Score.
+We recommend to filter by Undefined to find assets with missing metadata.
+Click on each asset to open its specification page where you can update metadata to improve the Data Source Score.

 💡 Tip: